-FAST Act continues the successful HSIP, established with SAFETEA-LU, for safety improvement projects to reduce traffic fatalities and serious injuries on all public roads.
+FAST Act continues the successful HSIP for safety improvement projects to reduce traffic fatalities and serious injuries on all public roads.
 The Act also clarifies the range of eligible HSIP projects, limiting eligibility to activities listed in statute (mostly infrastructure safety-related).
-The Railway-Highway Crossings Program continues as a set-aside from HSIP funding.
-The federal participation for HSIP projects is 90-100% reimbursement.
+The Railway-Highway Crossings Program continues as a setaside from HSIP funding.
+The federal participation for HSIP projects is up to 90% reimbursement, with a few project types eligible for up to 100% reimbursement.